Updated June 29, 2021, originally posted May 27, 2020

 Rent and Utility Assistance: Charlotte City Council recently approved an additional $8 million dollars of CARE’s Act funding to allow the expansion of the current Rent and Mortgage Assistance Program (RAMP Charlotte).
 This program includes rent and utility relief for tenants, long-term hotel guests, homeowners with mortgages, and hotel and property managers.
-Applications for this assistance will reopen on Feb.
-8th, 2021 at 9am.
-Apply ASAP as applications will likely close that day.
+Applications for this assistance will reopen on March 1st, 2021 at 9am.
+Going forward, applications will be open on the 1st through the 15th of every month

 Through the Low Income Home Energy Assistance Program (LIHEAP), some families may be eligible for utility assistance based upon income.
 You may also automatically qualify if you or a family member participates in certain other benefit programs, such as the Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF) or certain needs-tested Veterans benefits.
 Learn more and apply here.